-The programs featured on the Off-Campus Study website have been carefully selected and are believed to represent some of the best opportunities available today in off-campus study.
+The programs featured on the Off-Campus Study portal have been carefully selected and are believed to represent some of the best opportunities available today in off-campus study.
 From among the broad academic and geographical diversity of options, most students should be able to identify a program well suited to their academic goals.

 Types of Programs